Virginia Personal Injury Lawyers

 If you’ve won a personal injury settlement, it’s important to keep in mind that this award may affect your assets.
-This money could be immensely beneficial for accident victims, as any experienced personal injury lawyer Phoenix AZ might attest, but it’s wise to understand how a settlement may affect your own estate.
+This money could be immensely beneficial for accident victims, as any experienced personal injury lawyer might attest, but it’s wise to understand how a settlement may affect your own estate.

 What is estate planning?

-Estate planning is the process of dividing your assets among your dependants.
+Estate planning is the process of dividing your assets among your dependents.
 You state explicitly which individuals should receive which assets, and you may also state when they should receive these assets.
 You have the option to divide your assets among your family members or other close friends, or you could leave everything to a certain organization or charity.
 Estate planning may reduce or eliminate federal and state taxes that may be placed on your overall estate income after you pass.

 Collecting Financial Documentation After an Accident